-A three-room sickbay, which is run by a qualified nurse, is located in the College.
+A two-room sickbay, which is run by a staff member with First Aid qualifications, is located in theCollege.
 Students who become ill at school are able to rest here until a parent/guardian can arrange for them to be taken home.